laksmiariyani9/Python-Introduction/README.md

     - Integer (int): Represents whole numbers without any decimal point.
 For example, 5, -10, 100, etc.
     - Floating-point (float): Represents numbers with a decimal point or in exponential form.
 For example, 3.14, -0.001, 2.71828, etc.
     - Complex: Represents complex numbers with real and imaginary parts.
 It's represented as a + bj, where a and b are floats and j is the imaginary unit (sqrt(-1)).
 For example, 2 + 3j, -1 - 2j, etc.

 - String
   - In Python, the string data type (str) is used to represent textual data.
 Strings are sequences of characters enclosed within either single quotes (') or double quotes (").
 For example:
       - CODE
   - Strings can contain letters, numbers, symbols, and whitespace characters.
 They support various operations and methods for manipulation and formatting.
-    - Concatenation: Combining two or more strings together.
-      - CODE
-    - Indexing: Accessing individual characters of a string by their position.
-      - CODE
-    - Slicing: Extracting substrings from a string by specifying start and end indices.
-      - CODE
-    - Length: Finding the length of a string.
-      - CODE
-    - String Methods: Various methods are available for string manipulation, such as upper(), lower(), strip(), split(), join(), etc.
-      - CODE

 - Boolean
   - In Python, the boolean data type (bool) represents truth values.
 There are only two boolean values: True and False.
 Booleans are used to make logical decisions and comparisons in programming.
     - Boolean values are commonly the result of comparison operations or logical operations.
 For example: